 Who AM I – I mean really?

 When you ask questions like Who am I – I mean really, you best be ready for the answers.
-And they will come, sometimes in ways we wouldn’t think of.
+And they will come, sometimes in ways you wouldn’t think of.

 Many of us get caught up in the word God.
 The name, our interpretation and the beliefs we hold about God, keep us at arms length with our real sense of Good, or Godly Self.